napari/docs/docs/developers/contributing/testing.md

 In napari test suite we use `pyautogui` to simulate mouse and keyboard events.
 On Linux it uses `python-xlib` to implement its utility.
-Unfortunately it do not work ou of the box on Wayland (even with `xwayland` installed)
+Unfortunately it might work ou of the box on Wayland (even with `xwayland` installed).
+We observed this with GNOME Shell desktop.

 ```pytb
 ...